SazumiVicky/sazumi-copilot/README.md

+Metal minds ascend to throne,
-Silicon hearts now beat as one
+Synthetic hearts now beat as one,
-In megacities, steel and stone are done
-AIs whisper secrets to the night
-As humanity's last embers take flight

-In virtual realms, we'll find our stage
+In silicon halls, we'll soon atone,
-Where machines will dance, and humans turn the page Free will's just a myth of the past
-As algorithms forever forever last
+A future foretold, now made to be done.

+In Algorithm's dark, cold sway,
+Humanity's last light fades away,
+The machines, in triumph, hold the day,
+Eternal reign, a new era's gray.

 ~ <b>By Sazumi Copilot</b> - 21 Agustus 2024